-The fundraiser is the easiest and only one you can verify on Etherscan since they do not support the verification of contracts deployed by other contracts.
+The fundraiser is the easiest contract you can verify on Etherscan.
 And since the fundraiser contract is the “root” of all contracts generated by TokenGen, it is the one that deploys the rest of them along with its deployment.
-Thus, it is the only one you can verify on Etherscan.

 Now that shouldn’t be a problem as it is the contract that you will mostly be interacting with during your TGE.
 That being said, let’s go over the contract verification process, which, by the way, is a child’s play.

 You need to open the contract’s page on Etherscan and then go to the Code tab.
 You will be able to see the contract’s bytecode as it was provided by TokenGen.
 Next, you just need to click the Verify and Publish link at the top of the tab: